 The 3D Printing honestly didn’t take that much time, although it felt like forever.
 One of the joys of 3D Printing is that you can prototype and create much faster than you’d normally be able to.

 The whole printing process went smoothly, except for one mishap with the printer.
-During the printing of one of the Inner Socket pieces something bumped the printer.
-That caused the rest of the part to get printed misaligned.
+During the printing of one of the Inner Socket pieces something bumped the printer, causing the rest of the part to get printed misaligned.
 Carlos fixed it very well though, so no worries there.

 Once Carlos informed me that the parts were ready to be picked up, I made the 80+ mile drive on a Saturday morning and went and got them.
 I got to talk with Carlos a bit while we were removing the support material from the prints and fusing some of the parts together.
 He’s a really neat guy!
 I also got to see his small-scale animatronic GLaDOS (link to the video is posted above).
 When he turned it on She lunged at me and said one of Her intimidating lines (I forget which one it was).
 She honestly scared me though.
 Even though She’s a miniature, I imagined what it would be like to be in the presence of a 1 to 1 scale model: Very frightening.